Imposingapple/PYGC/README.md

 Download from Baidu Netdisk and unzip it as folder "PYGC/checkpoints/":
 Link：https://pan.baidu.com/s/15Age7n73En0fWLO6mRw9MA
 Password：bu4r

-## Finetuneing
-You can directly finetune the model using:
-`bash train.sh`
-note: you should modify train_dataloader() function of finetune/train.py to specify the corresponding name.

 ## Inference
 We provide the SIGHAN inference checkpoint from Baidu Netdisk.
 Please download it and unzip it as folder "PYGC/outputs/finetuned/":